Alejogb1/job-board/blog-data/family-metrics-scylla-implementation.md

 id: "family-metrics-scylla-implementation"
 ---

-Okay so family metrics scylla implementation right Been there done that let me tell you about the joy and slight despair I encountered when tackling this beast of a task First things first why family metrics Right so in Scylla context we are talking about metrics that are inherently grouped together right metrics that belong to the same “family” think CPU usage network traffic disk I/O these all have multiple variations or subtypes.
+ so family metrics scylla implementation right Been there done that let me tell you about the joy and slight despair I encountered when tackling this beast of a task First things first why family metrics Right so in Scylla context we are talking about metrics that are inherently grouped together right metrics that belong to the same “family” think CPU usage network traffic disk I/O these all have multiple variations or subtypes.
 Instead of managing them as totally separate singletons you’d want to group them and access them together this grouping can simplify things at a system level and your code too.

 Why did I need this I used to work for this company and I was dealing with a pretty massive Scylla cluster back then huge number of nodes and data throughput and the monitoring was a complete mess trying to find the correct metrics in the monitoring systems was hell I had metrics coming at me from every direction and it felt like trying to find a specific grain of sand in the Sahara Desert.
 I started looking into how Scylla actually manages this internally and then started brainstorming solutions.
 It became pretty clear quickly that we would need a more structured approach.